BenRR/Car-P5/README.md

 Because the problem we have to classify vehicle or non-vehicle so I use `sigmoid` as final output function

 #### 2) Training
 Before call the fit method on the model I have to flat the multi-layer 1x1 convolutional output to normal Nx1 target.
-And it should not be part of the final model which means when using the final model for prediction we will not call the flatten method on the model
+And it should not be part of the final model which means when using the final model for prediction we will not call the flatten method on the model.

 I use `binary_crossentropy` as the loss function and `adam` as the optimizer again because the problem is a binary classification.
 The final hyper-params are set in `train.py` line 132-133

 #### 3) Training Pipeline